fatihacet/gitlab-workflow/README.md

 ### Features

 - Shows pipeline status for last commit on VSCode status bar.
-- Shows MR id of your current branch on VSCode status bar.
+- Shows MR id of your current branch on VSCode status bar and click it to view on GitLab.
 - View current file on GitLab, including active line number and range selection.
 - View MR of current branch on GitLab.
 - View issues assigned to you on GitLab.